Premium

 This is an archive article published on September 10, 2007

-Iran says nuclear suspension ‘impossible’
+Iran says nuclear suspension 8216;impossible8217;

-Iran˜s top nuclear has said it was "impossible" Tehran would yield to the key Western demand over its nuclear programme.
+Iran732;s top nuclear has said it was "impossible" Tehran would yield to the key Western demand over its nuclear programme.

 .

-The reaffirmation by Ali Larijani of Iran’s refusal to suspend uranium enrichment activities comes a day ahead of a crucial meeting in Vienna of the UN atomic energy agency on the Iranian nuclear programme.
+The reaffirmation by Ali Larijani of Iran8217;s refusal to suspend uranium enrichment activities comes a day ahead of a crucial meeting in Vienna of the UN atomic energy agency on the Iranian nuclear programme.

-“If there is a new resolution, our position will stay the same,” he added.
+8220;If there is a new resolution, our position will stay the same,8221; he added.

 The UN Security Council has issued two sanctions resolutions against Tehran for its refusal to suspend uranium enrichment, a key part of an atomic programme that the United States alleges is aimed at making nuclear weapons.

-Iran is hoping to escape further measures after agreeing a timetable to clear up outstanding questions with the International Atomic Energy Agency (IAEA), but the United States has expressed grave reservations over the deal.
+Iran is hoping to escape further measures after agreeing a timetable to clear up outstanding questions with the International Atomic Energy Agency IAEA, but the United States has expressed grave reservations over the deal.

 IAEA chief Mohamed ElBaradei will have to defend the deal in the face of US criticism when he presents his report this week on the Iranian atomic programme to the agency.